 Be extremely cautious the day after drinking if taking any painkillers for your headache, as the alcohol still in your system combined with painkillers such as acetaminophen can have dangerous effects.
 Be sure to drink water to combat the dehydration caused by the alcohol.
 Many people drink coffee the morning after drinking, but since coffee is also a diuretic, it may only increase your dehydration and further upset your stomach and intensify your headache.

 You are the one to decide how much alcohol you can safely consume before you suffer from a headache.
 You may need to make note of which drinks seem to trigger your migraines or other headaches.
-If you are fortunate enough to normally be headache-free, taking a little extra care before, during and after drinking by eating a balanced meal, drinking sufficient fluids and avoiding excessive amounts of alcohol can help prevent a hangover headache the next day.
+If you are fortunate enough to normally be headache-free, taking a little extra care before, during and after drinking by eating a balanced meal, drinking sufficient fluids and avoiding excessive consumption can help prevent a hangover headache the next day.
 You can also take care to avoid certain types of drinks (i.e., sweet drinks and wines).
 With a little extra effort in looking after yourself, you should be able to enjoy a few drinks without suffering headaches, and your body will thank you the next day.